codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 You can simply assign data to the ``$_SESSION`` array, as with any other variable.
 Or as a property of ``$session``.

-The former userdata method is deprecated, but you can pass an array containing your new session data to the ``set()`` method:
+You can pass an array containing your new session data to the ``set()`` method:

 .. literalinclude:: sessions/010.php